chaos-mesh/website/docs/status-check-in-workflow.md

 :::

-## Status Check Type
+## Status Check type

 Chaos Mesh only support the `HTTP` type to execute a status check.

 ### Define a `HTTP` `StatusCheck` node

-A `StatusCheck` node sends `GET` or `POST` HTTP requests to the specific URL, with custom request headers and request body, and then determines the result of the request by the conditions in the `criteria` field.
+A `StatusCheck` node sends `GET` or `POST` HTTP requests to the specific URL, with custom headers and body, and then determines the result of the request by the conditions in the `criteria` field.

 ```yaml
 - name: workflow-status-check